Inpatient Long-Term Residential Substance Abuse Treatment

 Residents will attend a weekly small group facilitated by a clinical team member.
 These groups consist of 8 to 10 residents.
 Group topics range from communication skills, healthy coping skill, refusal skills, healthy boundaries, building a strong sober support network, etc.

-Daystar believes that family members can play an integral role in the recovery process of loved ones.
-Daystar offers individual family sessions for residents and their loved ones.
+Daystar Center believes that family members can play an integral role in the recovery process of loved ones.
+Daystar Center offers individual family sessions for residents and their loved ones.
 These family sessions will be facilitated by the resident’s primary counselor.

 A Family Program is offered on a monthly basis for residents, family, friends, and supports.
 The Family Program is facilitated by clinical team members and offers a setting in which residents and loved ones can come together for healing.
 This program provides an opportunity for loved ones to learn about the disease concept of addiction, codependency, boundaries, family dynamics, and self-care.

-Daystar believes that community involvement is a vital part of the recovery process.
+Daystar Center believes that community involvement is a vital part of the recovery process.
 Residents will begin giving back to the community during their treatment stay at Daystar.
 Daystar residents volunteer their time at the local soup kitchen, recovery centers, and local events throughout Dauphin County.
 Daystar has also adopted the local block where residents participate in a regular clean-up of the neighborhood.

 Medication Monitoring and Education